Family celebrating Carnaval together

 Carnaval Samba Parade

-What many consider the greatest show on earth, Rio de Janeiro's Carnaval Samba Parade is amazing in each and every way.
-It happens on Carnaval Sunday and Monday.
-Each night a selection of six Special Group Samba Schools perform to an audience of about 80 thousand spectators.
-Each school chooses a theme, and illustrates it with a song, incredible floats, colorful sections of people wearing the same costumes.
-As many as 20 k people perform a night, including the percussion bands.
+What many consider the greatest show on earth, Rio de Janeiro's Carnaval Samba Parade is amazing in every way.
+It happens from Carnaval Sunday through Tuesday.
+Each night, a selection of four Special Group Samba Schools perform to an audience of about 80 thousand spectators.
+Each school chooses a theme and illustrates it with a song, incredible floats, and colorful sections of people wearing the same costumes.
 Millions watch the live broadcast.

-Understand how the Samba Parade works, and which are the sections to keep an eye for!
+Golden Group schools (formerly known as Access Group) parade on Friday and Saturday, eight each night.
+The winner will be promoted to the Special Group next year.
+Understand how the Samba Parade works and what to watch for!
 We do not sell tickets, so we can give you fair advice on how to get them at face value.
-Explore our photo albums and videos to get an idea of the magic of the season!
+Explore our photo albums and videos to understand the season's magic!

 Eating Out in Rio